Perspective | The danger of right-wing mobs is real. Fencing at the U.S. Capitol won’t help.

 It would be a tragedy if that happens.
 But these things generally play out according to a fixed script, and this little drama is already well underway.
 First, there is a massive failure of security.
 Then, security experts call for closing streets, erecting barriers and fences, and limiting public access to public buildings.
 Local leaders protest, but those protests are futile, and rigid new security protocols are enforced.
 The fences never come down; the streets are never reopened.
 Thus it happened after the Oklahoma City bombing of 1995, which led to the closure of Pennsylvania Avenue in front of the White House, and after the Sept.
 11, 2001, terrorist attacks, which radically transformed important public buildings, not just in Washington, but across the country.

 But this time should be different, because the situation is different, and the building — the preeminent symbol of our democracy — is too important to lose.
 What happened on Jan.
 6 had nothing to do with fences or barriers or bad security infrastructure at the Capitol.
 It was a human failure, not an infrastructure failure.
-Investigations are ongoing, but it’s already clear that this was a tragedy of incompetent leadership, failed intelligence and a giant mess of missed or crossed communications.
+Investigations are ongoing, but it’s already clear this was a tragedy of incompetent leadership, failed intelligence and a giant mess of missed or crossed communications.
 And yet some of the people involved in the debacle may be instrumental in deciding on security measures.

 The short-lived insurrection was planned and executed in public.
 There was no doubt it was coming.
 There was no uncertainty about the toxic ambitions of the men and women who led the mob.
 They made it all clear on social media.
 And there was never any doubt that Trump was capable of and willing to incite the crowd.
 The fail-safe way to predict what Trump would do was to imagine the worst that he might do, and assume he’d do just that.